Skip to main content

 • Issue Tracking Systems

-• JIRA - A software application used for issue tracking and project management that helps teams plan, assign, track, report, and manage work
+• Jira - A software application used for issue tracking and project management that helps teams plan, assign, track, report, and manage work

 • Python Jira - A Pythonic interface to the JIRA REST APIs